BooneTeam/RTFM/emails/phase_1.md

 Hey (cohort name),

-My name is (name) and I'll be one of your teachers here in Austin.
+My name is (name) and I'll be one of your instructors here in Austin.
 I just wanted to send over a few quick notes before we see you onsite.

 ## Week 1 focus - Algorithms and Coder's Mindset: